27 years of building the Amazon empire

 By 2015, Blue Origin became the first space company to successfully launch a rocket above the Kármán Line, the internationally recognized boundary of space.
 The company has developed three space vehicles: New Shepard, New Glenn, and Blue Moon.

 NASA has awarded Blue Origin a $3.4 billion contract to build a spacecraft to take astronauts to and from the moon.
-The contract calls for Blue Origin to make an unmanned flight to the moon, followed by a crewed flight, scheduled for 2029.
+The contract requires Blue Origin to make an unmanned flight to the moon, followed by a flight to bring astronauts to the planet, expected in 2029.

 Lessons of success